 Would you like to feel closer to God?
 Have you been away from the Sacrament of Reconciliation for a long time and you are not sure how to come back?
 Reacquaint yourself with the beauty of this encounter with God.
 Click the image above to register.
 Click here to download printable flyer.

 Participate in CRS Rice Bowl, a faith-in-action program that invites us to encounter the needs of the world.
-Read the CRS Letter of Invitation.
 Rice bowls available in the narthex and will be collected after Easter or Give online this year at CRS.org

 This e-mail series delivers daily reflections based on the Scriptures of Lent, to prepare your heart for a new journey to Easter.
 The messages also include suggestions for further exploration of Lenten themes through additional online articles and prayers.
 Click here to receive the daily e-mails.

 Beginning on Ash Wednesday and continuing through all forty days of Lent, you will receive a daily email with a short video to help you reconnect with yourself and your God.
 This year, reflections are focused on Matthew Kelly’s new book and really learning how to pray.
 Click here to sign up for Best Lent Ever.

 What is Lent all about?
 Why do Christians receive ashes on Ash Wednesday?
 Why 40 days?
 Busted Halo explains the significance of this season of prayer, fasting, and giving, and how you can make the most of this time of repentance and renewal.
 Watch the Busted Halo video Lent in 3 Minutes

 Join a flexible experience of daily prayer and reflection.
 Choose to commit to a regular period of prayer each day, or start with only one day a week.
 Use as much or as little of the material as helps you in your Ignatian adventure.